haiyonsei/sys5211_lab2/README.md

 * Testbench: tb_scratchpad.sv is provided to drive and validate your design.
 * Ensure that the outputs from your Verilog implementation match those from the reference Chisel-generated design.
+* When you see the message "[TB] PASS: 8 beats transferred and verified.", it indicates that the code has been successfully verified.

 **Summary**